sethyuan/logseq-media-ts/README.md

 - Quickly generate audio/video timestamps, click the timestamp to jump to the corresponding time of the audio/video.
 - Timestamps support time range, clicking a timestamp will play from the specified start time to the specified end time.
 (Bilibili not supported)
 - The playback count can be set on the ranged timestamp, which is a convenient repeater.
 - A timestamp player can be inserted on the page, through which you can filter the timestamps to be played as well as their playing.
+Looping is also supported.

 ## How to Install